The 10 Commandments of Computer Ethics

 Rule #6: Thou shalt not copy or use proprietary software for which you have not paid.

 Think about how hard it is to write good software.
 Think about all the people and costs involved.
 You have two choices: 1) buy a license or 2) find an open source alternative.
-Using pirated software not only unethical it is dangerous because of hidden malware.
+Using pirated software is not only unethical, it is dangerous because of hidden malware.

 Rule #7: Thou shalt not use other people's computer resources. without authorization or proper compensation.